 Chambers has a rich history of winning awards in our specialist areas as well as individuals being recognised for excellence.
 Most recently, John Hendy QC was awarded the prestigious Lifetime Achievement Award at the UK Chambers Bar Awards 2018.
 Stuart Brittenden was named The Legal 500 UK Employment Junior of the Year 2018.

-EWCA Civ 226, Court of Appeal - John Hendy QC, Oliver Segal QC
+EWCA Civ 226, Court of Appeal - Lord Hendy QC, Oliver Segal QC

 Download PDF: a